hossammourad/zoom-toggle-extension/README.md

-Toggle between two zoom levels with a single click or a keyboard shortcut.
+Chrome extension to toggle between two zoom levels with a single click or a keyboard shortcut.